 Cutaways: Shots of parts of an interviewee’s body e.g. hands carrying out an activity, eyes looking at an activity, or of the interviewee in full, engaged in an activity.
 Used to provide variety and to give context to points in an interview.
-Keep each shot to a maximum of 10 seconds, as you cut this down to 3 or 4 seconds in the edit.
+Keep each shot to a maximum of 10 seconds, as you’ll only use each shot for around 3 or 4 seconds when you edit your video.

 Overlay: Shots of internal and external locations that help tell the story.
 Capture plenty of these, including wides, mediums and close-ups, so that you have a good choice of angles and shots in the edit.
 Again, keep your shots to 10 seconds at most.
 You will use less than this when you come to edit.

-Planning scenes of your video in advance is called ‘filming for the edit’, and you can learn more about how this works in this BBC blog post.
+Planning scenes of your video in advance is called ‘filming for the edit’, and you can learn more about how to do this in this BBC blog post.